lambci/lambci/README.md

 ### 3. Launch the LambCI CloudFormation stack

-You can either [use this direct link](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=lambci&templateURL=https://lambci.s3.amazonaws.com/templates/lambci.template) or navigate in your AWS Console to `Services > CloudFormation`, choose "Create Stack" and upload `lambci.template` from the root of this repository, or use the [S3 link](https://lambci.s3.amazonaws.com/templates/lambci.template):
+You can either [use this direct link](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=lambci&templateURL=https://lambci.s3.amazonaws.com/templates/lambci.yml) or navigate in your AWS Console to `Services > CloudFormation`, choose "Create Stack" and upload `lambci.yml` from the root of this repository, or use the [S3 link](https://lambci.s3.amazonaws.com/templates/lambci.yml):

 ![CloudFormation Step 1](https://lambci.s3.amazonaws.com/assets/cfn1.png)